mindsdb/mindsdb/docs/mindsdb-docs/docs/deployment/docker.md

 docker run -p 47334:47334 -p 47335:47335 mindsdb/mindsdb
 ```
 Note. the above command only have ports for GUI and MYSQL.
 Please add your desired db port before you run the command.

+#### Publish ports

+By default, when you run the MindsDB container, it does not publish any of its ports.
+To make the ports available you must run the container by providing `-p` flag as:

+* `-p 47334:47334` - Map 47334 port which is used by the MindsDB GUI and the HTTP API.
+* `-p 47335:47335` - Map 47335 to use MindsDB MySQL API.
+* `-p 47336:47336` - Map  47336 port to use MindsDB MongoDB API.

 ![Docker run](/assets/docker-install.gif)